Configure the Windows User-ID Agent for User Mapping

 - Include specified network—Select this option if you want to limit user mapping to users logged in to the specified subnetwork only.
 For example, if you include 10.0.0.0/8, the agent maps the users on that subnetwork and excludes all others.
 If you want the agent to map users in other subnetworks, you must repeat these steps to add additional networks to the list.

 - Exclude specified network—Select this option only if you want the agent to exclude a subset of the subnetworks you added for inclusion.
-For example, if you include 10.0.0.0/8 and exclude 10.2.50.0/22, the agent will map users on all the subnetworks of 10.0.0.0/8 except 10.2.50.0/22, and will exclude all subnetworks outside of 10.0.0.0/8.If you add subnetworks for exclusion without adding any for inclusion, the agent will not perform user mapping in any subnetwork.
+For example, if you include 10.0.0.0/8 and exclude 10.2.50.0/22, the agent will map users on all the subnetworks of 10.0.0.0/8 except 10.2.50.0/22, and will exclude all subnetworks outside of 10.0.0.0/8.If you add Exclude profiles without adding any Include profiles, the User-ID agent excludes all subnetworks, not just the ones you added.

 - (Optional) If you configured the agent to connect to a Novell eDirectory server, you must specify how the agent should search the directory.